tweag/HaskellR/docs/architectural-overview.md

 the value of the Haskell variables into the quasiquote, in place of the antiquotes.

-At a high-level, H is a desugarer for quasiquotes.
+At a high-level, `inline-r` is a desugarer for quasiquotes.
 It defines how to translate a quasiquotation into a Haskell expression.
 Hence the H interactive environment is an interpreter for sequences of quasiquotes, containing R code snippets, and other Haskell snippets.

-H is structured as a library.
-The H interactive environment is a simple launcher for GHCi that loads the H library into the session and sets a number of parameters.
+The H interactive environment is a simple launcher for GHCi that loads the `inline-r` library into the session and sets a number of parameters.

 The library itself is structured as two layers: a bottom-half binding to low-level internal functions of the R interpreter, using the